-Pyrex [7] is a domain-specific language for creating Python extensions.
+Pyrex (7) is a domain-specific language for creating Python extensions.
 It extends a subset of Python with C types and operations, allowing mixed semantics within a function.
 It is then compiled, in a similar fashion to our approach.
 Though they omit much of the language, it is easy to see that by following this approach, they have to ability to have a very high degree of compatibility with Python, even as the language changes.

-3.2 C API
+3.2.
+CAPI

 Very few compilers attempt to emulate the C API.
-However, Johnson et al. [11] provide a case study, in which they determine that it is not possible in their implementation, claiming that the integration between the PHP system and the extensions was too tight.
+However, Johnson et al. (13) provide a case study, in which they determine that it is not possible in their implementation, claiming that the integration between the PHP system and the extensions was too tight.
 We have also observed this, as the C API is very closely modelled on the PHP system's implementation.
-Phalanger [4] does not emulate the C API, but it does provide a bridge allowing programs to call into extensions and libraries.
-Instead of a C API, it provides a foreign-function-interface through the .Net run-time.
-Jython [14] and JRuby [13] provide a foreign-function-interface through the JVM, in a similar fashion.
+Phalanger (4) does not emulate the C API, but it does provide a bridge allowing programs to call into extensions and libraries.
+Instead of a C API, it provides a foreign-function interface through the .Net run-time.
+Jython (16) and JRuby (15) provide a foreign-function interface through the JVM, in a similar fashion.

-3.3 Run-time Code Generation
+3.3.
+Run-time Code Generation

-A number of compilers [4, 11, 13, 14, 21] support run-time code generation using an run-time version of their compiler.
-Some [6,19] choose not to support it at all.
-Quercus [19] in particular claims not to support it for security reasons, as run-time code generation can lead to code-injection security vulnerabilities.
+A number of compilers (24; 13; 4; 15; 16) support run-time code generation using a run-time version of their compiler.
+Some (6; 22) choose not to support it at all.
+Quercus (22) in particular claims not to support it for security reasons, as run-time code generation can lead to code-injection security vulnerabilities.
+We show in Section 7.5 that this results in a large number of PHP programs which could not be run using the Quercus compiler.

-While providing an run-time portion of the compiler is sensible for a JIT compiler, which has already been designed as an runtime system, most of these implementations are not JITs.
+While providing a run-time portion of the compiler is sensible for a JIT compiler, which has already been designed as a run-time system, most of these implementations are not JITs.
 However, providing this run-time portion requires that the implementation is suitable for run-time use; it must have a small footprint, it cannot leak memory, it must be checked for security issues, and it must generate code which interfaces with the code which has already been generated.
-These requirements are not trivial, and we believe the approach we outline in Section 4 affords the same benefits, at much lower engineering cost.
+These requirements are not trivial, and we believe the approach we outline in Section 4 affords the same benefits, at much lower engineering cost. we discuss using a JIT compiler in more detail in Section 6.

-3.4 Other Approaches
+3.4.
+Other Approaches

-Walker's optimizing compiler for Icon [25] uses the same system for its compiled code as its interpreter used.
+Walker's optimizing compiler for Icon (29) uses the same system for its compiled code as its interpreter used.
 In addition, since they were in control of both the compiler and the run-time system, they modified the system to generate data to help the compiler make decisions at compile-time.
-Typically, scripting language implementations do not provide a compiler, and compilers are typically created by separate groups.
+Typically, scripting language implementations do not provide a compiler, and compilers are instead created by separate groups.
 As a result, it is generally not possible to get this tight integration, though it would be the ideal approach.